apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

 ## Analyzing JSON

 Generally, you query JSON files using the following syntax, which includes a table alias.
 The alias is sometimes required for querying complex data.
-Because of the ambiguity between y.z where y could be a column or a table, Drill currently explicitly requires a table prefix for referencing a field inside another field (t.y.z).
+Because of the ambiguity between y.z where y could be a column or a table, Drill requires a table prefix for referencing a field inside another field (t.y.z).
 This isn't required in the case y, y[z] or y[z].x because these references are not ambiguous.
 Observe the following guidelines: